rakoch/scheduler/README.md

 - should see results: Tests run: 2, Failures: 0, Errors: 0, Skipped: 0

 ## Notes on initial project creation
-- use spring initilzr  - web, actuator, devtools
+- use spring initilzr  - web, actuator, devtools - see pom.xml
 - generate
 - unzip generated zip file and place in workspace
 - cd to directory and `git init`create or copy .gitignoregit add .